 The Council's purpose and outcomes form a consistent thread through its Strategic Planning and Performance Framework.
-Key corporate objectives cascade from the vision of 'working together to achieve the best with the people of East Dunbartonshire' through the Single Outcome Agreement (SOA) to its strategic and local outcomes and priorities.
+Key corporate objectives cascade from the vision of: 'working together to achieve the best with the people of East Dunbartonshire' through the Local Outcome Improvement Plan (LOIP) to its strategic and local outcomes and priorities.

-The SOA sets out the outcomes that all Community Planning partners want to achieve with the people of East Dunbartonshire.
-It acts as the core plan for everything we do and is, in essence, the delivery plan for community planning in East Dunbartonshire.
-The Single Outcome Agreement also sets out how the East Dunbartonshire Community Planning Partnership contributes to the Scottish Government's key objectives over the next ten years through its sixteen national outcomes.
+The LOIP sets out the outcomes that all Community Planning partners aim to achieve with the people of East Dunbartonshire.
+It acts as the core plan for everything the Council does and is, in essence, the delivery plan for community planning in East Dunbartonshire.
+The LOIP also sets out how the East Dunbartonshire Community Planning Partnership contributes to the Scottish Government's key objectives over the next ten years through its sixteen national outcomes.

-The Council's SOA covers a rolling 3 year period with the current iteration covering the period 2015-18.
-Local outcomes are measured through a consistent set of long and short term indicators aligned to the needs of our people and communities and reflecting the social, economic, health and environmental challenges of the area.
-In updating the SOA the Community Planning Partnership carried out a rigorous analysis of local needs and engaged widely across all our communities.
-This has enabled us to clearly identify the specific issues which impact on people and communities across East Dunbartonshire.
+Our LOIP covers a 10-year period with the current iteration covering the period 2017-27.
+Local outcomes are measured through a consistent set of long and short-term indicators, aligned to the needs of our people and communities and reflecting the social, economic, health and environmental challenges of the area.
+In updating the LOIP, the Community Planning Partnership carried out a rigorous analysis of local needs and engaged widely across all our communities.
+This has enabled us to clearly identify the specific issues that affect people and communities across East Dunbartonshire.
 This helps us plan what we want to achieve over the next decade and detail how we will know we are getting there.